Improving Schr\"odinger Equation Implementations with Gray Code for Adiabatic Quantum Computers: CONSTRUCTION OF THE LAPLACIAN

 starting from the two-site Laplacian with periodic boundary conditions

-We emphasize that $L_0^{(1)}$ is the same for all codes and is the universal starting condition for all recursive formulas presented in this work.
+We emphasize that $L_0^{(1)}$ is the same for all codes and is the starting condition for all recursive formulas presented in this work.
+As a reminder, the first term in Eq.~\ref{eq:L_recursion} does not include the index $A-1$ and, therefore, there is an implied identity operator on this index, as shown in Eq.~\ref{eq:sz1}.
+The same convention is applied throughout the paper.

+\figref{fig:BinaryProjLap} gives a graphical derivation of Eq. \ref{eq:L_recursion} for $A=3$.
+The sum of projection operator products can be seen to be picking out the ends of the $2^{A-1}$ position subregions.
+Then, the $\sigma^x$ operators add the new green dashed contributions in, and subtract the old red dotted contributions out.

 The $\sigma_i^x$ part of the correction generates many copies of the product $\sigma_0^x\sigma_0^z=-i\sigma^y_0$, so the Laplacian includes all three Pauli matrices if expanded.
-The result requires a complicated reduction to a 2-local form.
-In conjunction with the potential, this mapping uses the entire Pauli basis and will require a universal adiabatic quantum computer to implement.

-\figref{fig:BinaryProjLap} gives a graphical derivation of the Eq. \ref{eq:L_recursion} for $A=3$.
-The sum of projection operator products can be seen to be picking out the ends of the $2^{A-1}$ position sub-regions.
-Then, the $\sigma^x$ operators add the new green dashed contributions in, and subtract the old red dotted contributions out.
+In conjunction with the potential, this mapping uses the entire Pauli basis.
+Current quantum annealers can only evolve qubit systems from the transverse-field Hamiltonian to the classical Ising model~\cite{boothby2021architectural}.
+While hardware improvements may be developed to handle couplings of other Pauli products, such as $XZ$, in the near future, one expects that it will still handle only Hamiltonians composed of terms with small Pauli support\footnote{The support of an operator is the number of non-identity Pauli matricies.}.

+In adiabatic quantum computing, if the target Hamiltonian is classical, \textit{i.e.} diagonal in the computational basis, the reduction of multiqubit to two-qubit interactions is well understood \cite{PhysRevA.78.012320}.
+In Eq.~(\ref{eq:L_recursion}), however, the operator is nondiagonal in the computational basis on most of the sites, making the method in Ref.~\cite{PhysRevA.78.012320} not applicable.
+In Sec.~\ref{sec:Laplacian:Gray}, we introduce the BRGC encoding of the Laplacian which allows for reduction with $\mathrm{O}(A)$ qubits to a 2-local form.
+This is an important advantage of a BRGC encoding over the binary one.